 Yi=132.5281-0.09019Xi

 This yields an estimated mean of 126.2148 mg/dl for a population of 70 year old subjects.
+3/3, although again, watch your significant figures.

 Based on your regression model, what is the estimated mean LDL level among a population of 71 year old subjects?
 How does the difference between your answer to this problem and your answer to part c relate to the slope?